otvorenesudy/otvorenesudy/README.md

 rake db:seed
 ```

-Note that the seed data are essential for the next steps.
+Note that the seed data are essential for the next steps

 ### Courts and judges from justice.gov.sk